ETHICS IN BIOLOGY SYLLABUS

 B. understand that science is filled with ethical judgments,

-D. recognize differing priorities, to balance them when designing solutions to complex ethical problems,
+E. recognize differing priorities and to balance them when designing solutions to complex ethical problems,

-E. identify impacts of current and historical cultural and societal norms on bioethical issues and their resolution,
+F. identify impacts of current and historical cultural and societal norms on bioethical issues and their resolution, and

-Throughout the course we will critically evaluate readings from a variety of sources.
-The readings are selected to cover ethics that relate directly and indirectly to humans and nonhumans.
-The readings will provide you with exposure to, and an understanding of, several ethical paradigms.
+Throughout the course we will critically evaluate readings from our text book (see below) and a variety of other sources.
+The text book was carefully selected to cover ethics that relate directly and indirectly to humans and nonhumans.
+The chapters will provide you with exposure to, and an understanding of, several ethical paradigms.
 We will also discuss a variety of controversial biological issues.
-For each issue, ethics and values that may be involved will be identified and alternative viewpoints regarding solution of the issue will be discussed and critically evaluated.
+For each issue, relevant ethics and principles will be identified and alternative viewpoints regarding solution of the issue will be discussed and critically evaluated.

-All information pertaining to the course (syllabus, assignments, etc.) will be posted on Blackboard.
-Make sure that you become familiar with all components of Blackboard at the beginning of the semester.
+All information pertaining to the course (syllabus, assignments, etc.) will be posted on Canvas.
+Make sure that you become familiar with all components of Canvas at the beginning of the semester.

-One of the most important components of the course is the discussions.
 It is essential that every student participate in each class discussion.
 Expression of your thoughts, even if redundant with views expressed by another student, is important.
 Make every effort to be a thoughtful and vocal participant in class.
+I will make every effort to let all students be heard, which might mean that I selectively call on people who have not yet spoken during a class period.

 Grades for all components of the course are assigned as follows: